-2) Following Intermittent Fasting
+2) Following Intermittent Fasting:

 Following intermittent fasting, while trying to bulk up has many of the same issues as being on a low-carb diet albeit through different mechanisms.
 The main problem with following intermittent fasting is that it limits the time you are allowed to eat.
-This will obviously hold you back from an consistent eating schedule and even throughout the entire day.
-It will almost definitely take out the possibility of having a pre-sleep casein protein shake that has been shown to increase muscle protein synthesis as we sleep (Again, we’ll get more into that when we talk about nutrition for muscle mass).
+This will obviously hold you back from a consistent eating schedule and even throughout the entire day.
+It will almost definitely take out the possibility of having a pre-sleep casein protein shake that has been shown to increase muscle protein synthesis as we sleep (again, we’ll get more into that when we talk about nutrition for muscle mass).

-3) Following Routines Made For Advanced or Enhanced Lifters
+3) Following Routines Made For Advanced or Enhanced Lifters:

-4) Too Little Rest
+4) Too Little Rest: